 We’re starting to see a shift in the real estate market due to COVID-19, it’s true.
 Now is a great time to look for emerging markets and discover where city-dwellers are moving now that they can telecommute!
 With work from home becoming a potential full-time option for many, that opens up housing markets in areas that weren’t commuter friendly or haven’t seen growth in quite a while. it’s never been a better time to start thinking about how to capture those potential buyers!

-A fresh new porcelain tile floor at $5.88 per square foot?
+The fresh new Dover Gris porcelain tile floor at $5.88 per square foot?
 Talk about a renovation win!

 If you’ve snapped up a house that you’re ready to flip, or if you’re considering putting your home on the market and relocating, it’s time to sit down and think about how to maximize your resale value.
 The key to a successful house is finding the sweet spot between your home improvement budget and upgrades that will offer the highest return on your investment.